-Hearthstone Budget Decks For Whizbang’s Workshop, Cheap Decks for Laddering in Hearthstone!
+Hearthstone Budget Decks For Perils in Paradise, Cheap Decks for Laddering in Hearthstone!

 One of the big complaints about Hearthstone is the price to pay (to play) when you first start.
 There are a ton of Legendaries released, and if you are unlucky you may have not received much in the way of playable cards.
 This is unfortunate, so we’ve gone ahead and created some budget decks that should serve you well if you are in the Bronze or Silver divisions.
 Some of the stronger builds should be viable throughout Gold and possibly even Platinum if you master them.
 We don’t recommend those decks in Diamond or to attempt a Legend climb, unless you replace some of the budget cards and turn them into actual meta decks.
 You CAN hit Legend with some of them, but you would really need to master them and play very well, and by that time you most likely will have enough resources to build a full version anyway.

-The game is in a better state than it was a while ago.
-The new free Core Set, as well as the current rewards system, are both pretty generous (at least by the old Hearthstone Standard).
-We’re also commonly getting other free stuff like packs, Legendaries etc. during expansion releases, events and from outside of the game (e.g. Twitch drops).
-While things have gotten much better for new and F2p players, it’s hard to deny that the game is still quite expensive.
-F2P players should easily be able to build one or two full meta decks per expansion, but the issue is that they can’t play whatever they want.
-So once they commit to crafting some cards, if they want to switch to another class – tough luck!
+The game is in a better state than it was a few years ago.
+The free Core Set, as well as the current rewards system, are both pretty generous (at least by the old Hearthstone standards).
+We’re also commonly getting other free stuff like packs, Legendaries etc. during expansion releases, events, and from outside of the game (e.g. Twitch drops).
+While things have gotten much better for new and F2p players, it’s hard to deny that the game is still quite expensive to get into.
+F2P players should easily be able to build a few meta decks per expansion, but the issue is that they can’t play whatever they want.
+So once they commit to crafting certain cards, if they want to switch to another class – tough luck!
 That’s why we think that those budget decks can come really handy.
-No matter if you want to do Daily Quests for another class, test a deck before crafting a full version or just play around with different options, they should be a good option for new and F2P players alike.
+No matter if you want to do Daily Quests for another class, test a deck before crafting a full version, or just play around with different options, they should be a good option for new and F2P players alike.

 Defining a Budget Deck